gabipetrovay/vrli-opsgenie-nodejs/README.md

 # vRealize Log Insight (vRLI) Shim for OpsGenie

-A vRLI shim build with a NodeJs HTTPS server.
+A simple NodeJS shim transforming vRLI alerts into OpsGenie alerts.
+The shim is implemented using the NodeJS HTTPS server.

 ## Running